pachyderm/pachyderm/doc/docs/concepts/data-concepts/repo.md

 your `.git` history with the master copy of the repo.
 With large datatsets resolving a merge conflict might not be possible.

-A Pachyderm repository is the first entity that you configure to create A Pachyderm repository is the first entity that you configure when you want to add data to Pachyderm `pachctl create repo` command or by using the Pachyderm UI.
+A Pachyderm repository is the first entity that you configure when you want to add data to Pachyderm.
+You can create a repository with the `pachctl create repo` command, or by using the Pachyderm UI.
 After creating the repository, you can add your data by using the `pachctl put file` command.

 The following types of repositories exist in Pachyderm: